bringbackourneighbours/bringbackourneighbours/README.md

 type `bbonlink.de/asylar` when you want to view this external
 material: https://www.asyl.net/fileadmin/user_upload/publikationen/infoblatt_anhoerung/Infoblatt_Asyl_2016_arab.pdf

 Per schedule, we will check every night if the external sites are still up and running.
 Most of the time there will be not much we can do: if some other site goes offline, we only can decide to remove the link to it.

-If you want to check for yourself visit http://localhost:4321/internal-check-links
+If you want to check for yourself visit http://localhost:4321/internal-check-links or run `npx linkinator --redirects=error https://bringbackourneighbours.de/internal-check-links/`